Literature of Moldova: Moldavian Autonomous Soviet Socialist Republic

+Mozes Kahana, born in Gyergyóbékás, Austria-Hungary (now in Romania), was the first chairman of the Moldovan Writers' Union.
+He was involved in the Proletkult movement and published poetry and essays in various Soviet journals.
+He also contributed to the development of Esperanto language in Moldova and the rest of the USSR.

 The works of the poet Caftanaki should be noted: the short story Cabanita, the poems Donbasul Alb (White Donbass), Greiler Elevator, Fuljeraria (Snowstorm).

 Eminent among the Moldavian writers of the period is Markov, whose major works are Ce a cost, nu a mai fi (So it was, but so it shall not be), Lupta (Struggle), the short story collection For Soviet Rule (1930), the poetry collection Cuvintul viu (1930), The Black Valley and others.

 The poet Leonid Corneanu (1909-1957) is well known for his Tiraspolul (1932), which gives a vivid picture of the Moldovan capital, its perspectives and grand buildings, as well as his extensive collections of Moldovan folk songs (Cântece norodnice moldoveneşti (1939)).
 His works were intimately tied to the realities of those times and could be seen as chronicle of the era.
 Corneanu also played a major role in the creation of a Moldovan children's literature (Pionierii în ţeh, 1934).

 The novelist Ion Canna (1902-1979) published in Moldova literară: the satirical story Râşniţa (1926) as well as stories set during the Civil War, the building of Socialism in the countryside, the collectivisation of agriculture.
 In 1937 came his Două întâlniri (Two meetings), which was distinguished by the diversity of themes, descriptions of the new people and a sharp and expressive language.
 Canna was later to face disgrace and lose his honour as the founder of Soviet Moldovan literature - for plagiarism.

 Among other prominent writers was D. Batrânsea (Mai sus făclia ardă).